exasol/integration-test-docker-environment/README.md

   --help  Show this message and exit.

 Commands:
-  build-test-container    This command builds all stages of the test... health                  Check the health of the execution environment. push-test-container     This command pushs all stages of the test... spawn-test-environment  This command spawn a test environment with a...
+  health                  Check the health of the execution environment. spawn-test-environment  This command spawn a test environment with a...
 ```